Radovan Karadžić: Conviction and sentence

 On 24 March 2016, he was found guilty of genocide, war crimes, and crimes against humanity, and sentenced to 40 years imprisonment.
 He was found guilty of genocide for the Srebrenica massacre, which aimed to kill "every able-bodied male" in the town and systematically exterminate the Bosnian Muslim community.
 He was also convicted of persecution, extermination, deportation and forcible transfer (ethnic cleansing), and murder in connection with his campaign to drive Bosnian Muslims and Croats out of villages claimed by Serb forces.
 He avoided conviction on a second count of genocide in seven Bosnian towns but was found guilty in that case on a reduced charge of extermination.

 On 27 February 2018, it was announced by the Mechanism for International Criminal Tribunals that hearings for the appeal against the conviction were set on 23 April 2018.
 The appeal was rejected on 20 March 2019, and the sentence was increased to life imprisonment.
 On 12 May 2021, it was announced that, with the agreement of the UK authorities, he would serve the rest of his sentence in a UK prison.
-The incarceration site has since been identified as HMP Isle of Wight, and specifically the HMP Parkhurst site.
+The incarceration site has since been identified as HMP Isle of Wight, and specifically the HMP Parkhurst facility.